-Google LLC’s (formerly Google, Inc.) mission statement and vision statement reflect the powerful position of the company in the global market.
+Google LLC (formerly Google Inc.) applies its mission statement and vision statement to achieve and maintain a leadership position in multiple industries in the global market.
 Founded in 1998, the company follows its corporate mission and corporate vision, leading to its current position as one of the most valuable brands in the world.
-Even after its reorganization leading to the company’s being a subsidiary of Alphabet, Inc., such brand value remains a major strength, as shown in the SWOT Analysis of Google LLC.
+Even after the company’s reorganization to become a subsidiary of Alphabet Inc., such brand value remains a major strength, as shown in the SWOT Analysis of Google LLC.
 The company’s mission statement defines the strategies of the business, such as the development of new products.
 In a similar way, the company’s vision statement pushes the organization to achieve new heights, such as through rapid innovation.
 The success of Google is directly connected to business efforts to fulfill its corporate mission and corporate vision.
 Such fulfillment supports the company’s growth in the computer technology (software and hardware), cloud computing, consumer electronics, and digital content distribution industries.

 Google’s Corporate Mission Statement

 Google’s corporate mission is “to organize the world’s information and make it universally accessible and useful.”
 Ever since its beginnings, the company has focused on developing its proprietary algorithms to maximize effectiveness in organizing online information.
 Google continues to focus on ensuring people’s access to the information they need.
 The company’s mission statement adheres to a utilitarian benefit that the business provides to its users.
 In this regard, the following are the primary elements of Google’s corporate mission:

 - Universal accessibility